-The extensive cultural heritage across the epochs of Gothic, Renaissance and Baroque architecture makes Kraków the most popular city in Poland and one of the most visited places in Europe.
+The extensive cultural heritage across the epochs of Gothic, Renaissance and Baroque architecture makes Krakow (Polish: Kraków) the most popular city in Poland and one of the most visited places in Europe.

-Kraków – the second-largest city in Poland – possesses the richest complex of historical monuments in the country.
+Krakow – the second-largest city in the country – possesses the richest complex of historical monuments in Poland.
 Between the 11th and 18th centuries, it was the seat of Polish and Lithuanian monarchs, and until this day has remained the treasure trove of national tradition and the center of culture.
-In 1978, it’s Old Town was declared a UNESCO World Heritage Site.
+In 1978, the Old Town of Krakow has declared a UNESCO World Heritage Site.

 - The city was first mentioned by Ibrahim ibn Yaqub, a Jewish envoy of the Caliph of Spain, in 965.

 - In 1257, Bolesław the Chaste, High Duke of Poland, granted Krakow a municipal charter.

 - From the 11th to 16th centuries, the city was Poland’s capital.

 - In the year 2000, Krakow was the European City of Culture.

 The Wawel Royal Castle (Zamek Królewski na Wawelu) is one of the most historically and culturally important sites in Poland.
 Today it houses a historic residence museum with over 70 exhibition rooms.